lykimq/MoneyWise/README.md

 ## Test with bot

-Run MoneyWise with bot to check the webhook legacy account installation.
-Add this change to trigger the bot.
+Run MoneyWise with bot to check.
+Add this change to trigger the bot, again with the new push

 ## ✨ What is MoneyWise?